-Corresponds to the interests in Redbanc S.A., Transbank S.A. and Nexus S.A., which have been reclassified as non-current assets classified as held for sale in accordance with IFRS 5 "Non-current assets held for sale and discontinued operations", for additional information see Note 1 v) and Note 35.
+Corresponds to the interests in Redbanc S.A., Transbank S.A. and Nexus S.A., which have been reclassified as non-current assets lassified as held for sale in accordance with IFRS 5 "Non-current assets held for sale and discontinued operations", for additional information see Note 1 v) and Note 35.

 In this item, the Bank has recorded the prepaid expense related to the Santander LATAM Pass program, which will naturally be consumed as our clients use the Bank's transactional products, and therefore, the respective LATAM miles are assigned to them.
-Pass (loyalty program administered by LATAM Airlines Group S.A.).
+Pass (loyalty program administered by LATAM Airlines Group S.A).
 During the month of May 2020, LATAM Airlines Group S.A initiated a reorganization process in the Court of the Southern District of New York under Chapter 11, a process whose main objective is for the airline to continue operating.
-In this context, LATAM has publicly indicated that its intention is to honor all current and future tickets, as well as travel vouchers, miles and frequent flyer programs.
-The Court of the Southern District of New York, agreed in the first hearing to honor and maintain the frequent flyer program, explicitly "in the ordinary course of business" (that is, without changes), since it considered it as an important asset for the company.
-Along the same lines, LATAM has formalized two tranches of the DIP (Debtor in Possession) financing proposal for a total of USD 2,200 million, managing to capture all the resources that LATAM has indicated as necessary to operate during the crisis.
-In October 2020, it made the first disbursement of USD 1,150 million of the DIP financing, which represents 50% of the amount available, which will allow it to reestablish its operation and work on the reorganization plan.
-On January 27, 2021, Latam Airlines' request was approved to postpone, until June 30, 2021, the deadline to present its reorganization plan.
-Given the announcement made by the Chilean government regarding travel restrictions to and from abroad, LATAM Airlines Group reported that it has sufficient liquidity to face this period.
+In this context, LATAM has publicly indicated that its intention is to honor all current and future tickets, as well as travel vouchess, miles and frequent flyer programs.
+The Court of the Southern District of New York, agreed in the first hearing to honor adminiatin the frequent flyer program, explicitly "in the ordinary course of business" (that is, without changes), since considered it as an important asset for the company, Along the same lines, LATAM has formalized two tranches of the DIP (Debtor in Possession) financing, which represents 50% of the amount available, which will allow it to reestablish its operation and work on the reorganization plan.
+Or January 27, 2021, Latam Airlines' request was approved to postpone,

 Corresponds to the balances of the market value of the net assets or liabilities covered by hedges in a macro hedge (Note 07).

-AS OF SEPTEMBER 30, 2021 AND 2020 AND FOR THE YEARS ENDED DECEMBER 31, 2020
+AS OF SEPTEMBER 30, 2021 AND 2020 AND FOR THE YEARS ENDED DECEMBER 31, 2020 $\,$